mmbajo/PROBA-V/README.md

 <p align="center"> <img src="img/mygif3.gif"> </p>

-A solution to the [PROBA-V Super Resolution Competition](https://kelvins.esa.int/proba-v-super-resolution/home/) that got **top 2** with a score of **0.9416** in this [leaderboard](https://kelvins.esa.int/proba-v-super-resolution-post-mortem/leaderboard/).
+A solution to the [PROBA-V Super Resolution Competition](https://kelvins.esa.int/proba-v-super-resolution/home/) that got **top 2** with a score of **0.9416** in this [leaderboard](https://kelvins.esa.int/proba-v-super-resolution-post-mortem/leaderboard/) as of March 11, 2020.
 Note that I would have not formulated this solution without the current [breakthroughs](#references) in super resolution.
-Credit also goes to them.
+Credit also goes to them!

 ## TODO List